vidhi-sajnani/interacting-residue-detection/README.md

 This folder consists of the following files:
 - test_data.fasta
 - viral_test_dataset.xlsx
+- external-val.xlsx

 The file test_data.fasta consists of the consensus sequences of the 10 Influenza A viral proteins obtained from Lubna et al..
 This is used as an input to obtain secondary structures, RelSASA and amino acid propensities, as mentioned in the feature_collection folder.
 Since this is a test dataset, we do not have any Label values.
 The viral_test_dataset.xlsx file is the file with all the features of the viral proteins.
 It is used to test out supervised ML models.
+The file external-val.xlsx consists of the test dataset with Label values from the paper by Lubna et al. (Table 3).
+This is to measure the performance of our machine learning models.

 ## -supervised_ML